usf-progdata/hw-tylerallan/README.md

 # Welcome to My Repository!

-This is the space where I store all of my documents
+This is the space where I store all of my documents related to Dr. Brenton Wiernik's Programming with Data class.
+The homework, projects, and assignments related to this class will be stored here.

+Navigating through the repository should be easy enough.
+Assignments will be labeled as the assignment type (hw or project), and will be labeled with the date the assignment was due.

 ## Tyler Allan